Kushaltho/osTicket-Ticket-Lifecycle-Examples/README.md

 <img src="https://i.imgur.com/zxOL8zh.png" width="80%" alt="Searching for VM"/>

-This is what it would look like everything was assinged properly.
+This is what it would look like if everything was assigned properly.
 Although you would normally just work through the ticket all at once if possible.

 <img src="https://i.imgur.com/ZAGpjyX.png" width="80%" alt="Searching for VM"/>